Actor Osinachi Dike aka Apamanolly loses 2-year-old son after battling illness

 On October 31, the world stood still as the tragic news of the death of Davido's son Ifeanyi took over social media.

-The three-year-old drowned in his father's Banana Island mansion pool few days after his third birthday.
+The three-year-old drowned in his father's Banana Island mansion pool a few days after his third birthday.

 Weeks after the unfortunate incident and Davido is yet to make a comeback to break his silence, same thing with his lover, Chioma.